Duvernay-Tardif back with Jets after working on residency

 The Jets released offensive lineman Myron Cunningham from the practice squad to make room for Duvernay-Tardif.

-NOTES: Saleh said WR Corey Davis (knee) was ruled out for a third straight game, but the Jets are optimistic he will return next week. … DT Sheldon Rankins is also out, as expected, with an elbow injury. … RG Nate Herbig is listed as questionable with an injured shin, but Saleh said he’ll play. … Saleh wore a University of Virginia shirt during his news conference before practice in honor of the three Cavaliers football players shot and killed Sunday night.
+NOTES: WR Corey Davis (knee) was ruled out for a third straight game, but the Jets are optimistic he will return next week. … DT Sheldon Rankins is also out, as expected, with an elbow injury. … RG Nate Herbig was listed as questionable with an injured shin, but Saleh said he’ll play. … TE Kenny Yeboah didn’t practice Friday after injuring a calf, and was listed as doubtful for the game. … Saleh wore a University of Virginia shirt during his news conference before practice in honor of the three Cavaliers football players shot and killed Sunday night.
 “Just an absolute tragedy,” Saleh said.
 “Hopefully, one day, we get all this nonsense fixed.”

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL